jwilliams2019/TeamBlackberry/Milestone2/ClassProj.md

 ## Identify Non-Functional Requirements
 1. English is the default language, but we must support visitors and data in other character sets
-2. Making the UI user-friendly (can be expanded)
+2. Following style rules
+3. Formatting the displayed information in a readable and easily understandable manner

 ## Identify Functional Requirements (In User Story Format)